Covid-19 cases top 53,500 a week, Bangkok most infected

-There were 53,563 Covid-19 cases reported in Thailand last week, with five deaths, and Bangkok had the most infections, according to the Department of Disease Control.
+There were 53,563 Covid-19 cases reported in Thailand last week, with five deaths, and Bangkok had the most infections.

 Patients aged 30-39 years old formed the biggest group, 10,740, followed by 20-29 (9,527), 60 and over (8,107) and 4,117 young children aged up to four years.